k-bx/github-agent/README.md

 editing issues is not fun.

-With GitHub Agent, you can sync your issues as text files to some local folder, in fact maintain them as a git repo, use your favorite editor for editing, and run a periodic "sync" command doing the least surprising job at syncing the issues.
+With GitHub Agent, you can sync your issues as text files to some local folder, in fact a git repo, and use your favorite editor for editing, and run a periodic "sync" command doing the least surprising job at syncing the issues.

 ## Usage